This post may contain affiliate links. Please read my disclosure.

 - This recipe can be easily doubled, tripled, or made to accommodate any number of people.
 Just use a larger pan and roast using the same instructions.

 - Soaking the marrow bones helps to remove blood and impurities from the bones.
-You can technically skip this part, but I think it makes the bones better.
+I don't recommend skipping this part.

 - The marrow should be hot and ultra tender in the center - a knife should go right through it like warm butter.